beginning of content

 How can I prevent eye infections?

-If your eye discomfort is caused by allergies, try to avoid the cause of your allergic reaction.
+If your eye discomfort is caused by allergies, try to avoid your triggers.
+Common allergy triggers are:

-If you are allergic to pollen or other airborne allergens, wear sunglasses outside to avoid pollen getting into your eyes.
+If you are allergic to pollen or other airborne allergens, wearing sunglasses outside may help reduce the amount of pollen that gets into your eyes.

 How can I clean my eyes safely?

-Gently clean any eye discharge from your eye area using a cotton wool pad soaked in clean water.
+Gently clean any eye discharge using a new cotton wool pad soaked in clean water.

 How can I manage sore eyes?

 A cold or warm compress may soothe your eyes.
-Some conditions may respond to a warm compress better than a cold compress.
-A clean damp face washer soaked in water is ideal.
+Some eye conditions may respond to a warm compress better than a cold compress.
+A clean, damp face washer soaked in water is the best cold or warm compress.

 What if I wear contact lenses?

 Infections caused by contact lenses can be serious.
-If your symptoms don't improve after you remove your contact lenses you should see your optometrist as soon as possible.
+If your symptoms do not improve after you remove your contact lenses, see your optometrist as soon as possible.

 When should I see my doctor or optometrist?

-If you notice a change in vision or eyesight see your doctor or optometrist for an eye examination as soon as possible.
+If you notice a change in vision or eyesight, see your doctor or optometrist for an eye check as soon as possible.

-Also see your doctor or optometrist if you have the following symptoms around the eyes and eyelids:
+Also see your doctor or optometrist if you have any of these symptoms around your eyes or eyelids:

 See a doctor as soon as possible, or go to your nearest emergency department if you: